pikesley/uncle-clive/README.md

 [![Code Climate](https://codeclimate.com/github/pikesley/uncle-clive.png)](https://codeclimate.com/github/pikesley/uncle-clive)
 [![Dependency Status](https://gemnasium.com/pikesley/uncle-clive.png)](https://gemnasium.com/pikesley/uncle-clive)

+#Introduction

 You may see a more pointless Thing-as-a-Service today, but I hope not.
+Uncle Clive is a massively over-engineered solution to a problem that I'm almost 100% certain does not exist - rendering the 1982 Sinclair Spectrum character set in various interesting ways.

-Mostly an exercise in me learning how to do REST and conneg (and possibly semver)
+It's mostly an exercise in me learning how to do REST and conneg (and possibly semver).

 It's running at [http://uncleclive.herokuapp.com/](http://uncleclive.herokuapp.com/)

 ##Content negotiation

-###JSON

-Try `curl -H 'Accept: application/json' "http://uncleclive.herokuapp.com/%C2%A9%201982"`

-to get back something like
+Uncle-Clive will respond to the following _Accept_ values with appropriate content:

+###application/json

+Content will be returned as a JSON object thus:

 ```
 {